Explosive connectivity and mechanical rigidity in cubic lattice structures: Preliminaries and System Setup

-While this count is necessary, it is not sufficient for rigidity in three dimensions.
-This stands in contrast to the two-dimensional case, where a complete combinatorial characterization is known: a graph is minimally rigid in 2D if and only if $|E|=2|V|-3$ and for every subgraph with $|V'|\ge 2$ vertices, $|E'| \le 2|V'|-3$~\cite{laman1970graphs,graver1993combinatorial}.
-Laman's theorem provides a purely combinatorial condition and is a cornerstone of the modern matroid-theoretic approach to rigidity, which provides a powerful abstract language for these properties~\cite{Cruickshank2025}.
-The absence of such a complete characterization for $d \ge 3$ has motivated the search for strong \emph{sufficient} conditions for rigidity.
-These modern approaches include spectral methods, which link high algebraic connectivity to mechanical stability~\cite{Cioaba2021}, and combinatorial conditions, which prove that a sufficiently high minimum degree can also guarantee rigidity~\cite{krivelevich2024minimum}.
-Intuitively, each of the $|V|$ vertices has 3 degrees of freedom (motion in $x,y,z$), giving $3|V|$ total degrees of freedom.
-Subtracting 6 for the trivial rigid-body motions leaves $3|V|-6$ degrees that must be constrained by independent edge-length constraints.
-Hence, at least $3|V|-6$ edges are needed.
-Applying the Maxwell count to the unit cell graph, we have
+While the Maxwell count is necessary, it is not sufficient for rigidity in three dimensions.
+This stands in contrast to the two-dimensional case, where a complete combinatorial characterization is given by Laman's Theorem~\cite{laman1970graphs}: a graph is minimally rigid in 2D if and only if $|E|=2|V|-3$ and for every subgraph with $|V'|\ge 2$ vertices, $|E'| \le 2|V'|-3$.
+It provides a purely combinatorial condition and is a cornerstone of the modern matroid-theoretic approach to rigidity~\cite{Cruickshank2025}.
+The absence of such a complete characterization for $d \ge 3$ implies that combinatorial algorithms (like the (3,6) Pebble Game~\cite{jacobs1997algorithm, lee2008pebble}) provide a \textit{necessary} but not strictly \textit{sufficient} condition for generic rigidity.
+Furthermore, on finite 3D cubic lattices with open boundaries, the strict algorithmic enforcement of the $3|V|-6$ condition notoriously encounters ``first-edge'' initialization paradoxes and becomes trapped by local over-constrained subgraphs.

-It follows that the NN unit cell graph is \textit{locally underconstrained}, while the Intra unit cell graph is \textit{locally overconstrained}.
+To circumvent these combinatorial traps while capturing the macroscopic mechanical transition, we measure \textit{relaxed rigidity}.
+In this relaxed framework, an edge is deemed mechanically independent if it bridges two topologically disconnected components (thereby removing a relative translational degree of freedom), or if it successfully consumes a pebble under the relaxed intra-component pebble conservation rules.
+This heuristic successfully tracks the bulk rigidification process without being artificially halted by localized boundary anomalies.

 \begin{assump}[Generic placements and tie-avoidance] All statements regarding rigidity in this paper are made for generic placements $P$ of the vertices $V_L$ in $\RR^3$.
-This measure-one assumption ensures that any lack of rigidity is due to the combinatorial structure of the graph rather than a coincidental, degenerate alignment of vertices. \end{assump}
+This measure-one assumption ensures that any lack of rigidity is due to the combinatorial structure of the graph rather than a non-generic, degenerate alignment of vertices. \end{assump}